timborovkov/nextjs-wordpress-starter/wordpress/README.md

 Use Advanced Custom Fields (ACF) or create custom meta fields in `web/app/themes/cms-theme/inc/fields.php`.

-### Customizing the Frontend
+### Customizing the Theme

-Modify the Next.js components in `../nextjs/components/` and pages in `../nextjs/app/` to match your design requirements.
+Modify the theme files in `web/app/themes/cms-theme/` to match your specific requirements.
+The theme is designed to be minimal and focused on providing content via the REST API.

 ## Contributing